cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 rather that none were discovered.
 -->

-## Roadmap [TODO] fill in consultation with project team
+## Roadmap

 * Project Next Steps.
-Link to your general roadmap, if available, then list prioritized next steps that may have an impact on the risk profile of your project, including anything that was identified as part of this assessment.
+The team has created a [project](https://github.com/orgs/openfga/projects/8) under the OpenFGA organization to track remediations for the findings from this joint assessment.
+The required fixes are being undertaken by the project team.
 * CNCF Requests.
 In the initial draft, please include whatever you believe the CNCF could assist with that would increase security of the ecosystem.